 I love using unexpected vegetables to whip up a unique sauce (my Sweet Potato Pasta Sauce is one of my all-time most popular recipes!), and this one is no exception.

 Not only is this plant-forward pasta sauce hearty and delicious, but it’s easy to make.
 Plus, this whole meal comes together in about 30 minutes.
-Something I really appreciate as a busy mom who appreciates bold flavors.
+Something I really appreciate as a busy mom who loves bold flavors.

 In this recipe, you will learn how to prep garlic and shallots for roasting.
 You will also learn how to use broth to turn roasted veggies into a creamy sauce in a food processor or blender.

-Pink Sauce Pasta Ingredients
+Pink Sauce Pasta Ingredient Highlights

-- Pasta.
 This recipe works with any shape of pasta, long or short.
 In the dish pictured, I used Rigatoni.

 This recipe calls for canned beets mostly because they are easier to find, available year-round, affordable, and easier to work with.